How to use the Automatic Fader

 IMPORTANT NOTE ABOUT USAGE OF VIDEO CLIPS: when using video clips in conjunction with the automatic fader, it's recommended avoiding the usage of more than one output window for each player or on slower PCs you may experience some audio stuttering during the fading between the two involved players.

-Fading types described above can be started through a call to the Fader.StartManualFading method: by default the multimedia engine will check the availability of at least two songs or video clips having a duration longer than the total mixing time: without this availability the multimedia engine will return error ERR_CANNOT_FADE_SMALL_SONGS (-45); this behaviour can be modified by setting the Fader.CheckItemsDurationOnStart property to "False".
+Fading types described above can be started through a call to the Fader.StartManualFading method and, if needed, stopped through the Fader.Stop method: by default the multimedia engine will check the availability of at least two songs or video clips having a duration longer than the total mixing time: without this availability the multimedia engine will return error ERR_CANNOT_FADE_SMALL_SONGS (-45); this behaviour can be modified by setting the Fader.CheckItemsDurationOnStart property to "False".

 Once the Fader object has been initialized you can configure its behaviour through a set of dedicated properties that will manage the fade-in/fade-out transition.